 With the template above as your guide, review and refer to the following resources as you build your first semester schedule.

-In order to register for classes in July, there are a few items that must be completed in order to remove your “Roadmap Hold” on your account preventing course registration.
+In order to register for classes, there are a few items that must be completed in order to remove your “Roadmap Hold” on your account preventing course registration.

 - Information for your advisor